TeachersFirst's Comics and Cartoons Resources

 In the ClassroomCreate and share picture books using the Picture Book Maker Tool and the Super Action Comic Maker.
 Once students have created books, print to use at reading centers or create links on classroom computers for reading online.
 With younger students, have them create pages and then add their weekly spelling words scattered on the pages.
 This will give them practice both writing (typing) and reading their spelling words!
 Create short stories about a story's main character, setting, conflict, etc. instead of book reports.
 Images are limited, but text of any kind can be added.

 In the ClassroomThe possibilities are limited only by your imagination.
 Teach parts of speech and grammar by having students write captions using colorful adjectives, adverbs, or specific sentence structures on a random photo.
 Make classroom signs and reminders.
 Caption the homework directions on your teacher web page.
 Ask your students to create captions for class photos for all sorts of reasons.
 Use this site for back to school fun.
 Post a photo of yourself with a caption on your class website introducing yourself to the class during the summer.
 Challenge each student to find/share a photo of themselves either the first week of school (or even prior to school).
 You will want parental permission before posting any student photos on your class website.
 Use photos or digital drawings from your classroom, such as pictures taken during any hands-on activity.
 Have students draw in a paint program, save the file, and then add a caption.
 Spice up research projects about historic figures or important scientists.
 Have literary characters "talk" as part of a project.
 In a government class, add captions to photos explaining politicians' major platform planks during election campaigns.
 Caption the steps for math problem solving.
-Even elementary grades can make captions of an animal talking about his habitat or a "community helper" talking about his/her role, though you may have to do it together as a class to upload the image.
 Make visual vocabulary/terminology sentences with an appropriate character using the term in context (a beaker explaining how it is different from a flask?).
 Students could also take pictures of themselves doing a lab and then caption the pictures to explain the concepts.
 Share the class captions on your class web page or wiki.
 Leave directions to your class (for when a substitute is there).
 Use at back to school night to grab parent attention to important announcements.
 Have students make talking photos of themselves as a visual tour of their new classroom for parents attending back to school night.
 World language classes can create images explaining and using new vocabulary.
 Use the site's random photo offerings for clever caption contests in your new language.
 Have gifted students create Phase.it pictures to explain new knowledge they gain in going beyond the basics.
 For example, as the class studies plate tectonics, they could make a collection of volcano images "explaining" their own history or describing the Ring of Fire.
 Gifted students of all ages can make simple Phrase.it images to share their own thought provoking questions about curriculum content, such as "Which figure of speech would Shakespeare be willing to give up?"
 Be sure to include these thought provokers on a class wiki or blog for others to respond!
 (No need to single out the "thinker" by mentioning who created it if it would cause ridicule.)

 GradesK to 12